codingdsb/rock-paper-scissors/README.md

 # Rock Paper Scissors

-A rock paper scissors game simulator written in React JS
+A rock paper scissors game simulator written in React JS, to play it online, go to: [https://darshan-rps.netlify.app](https://darshan-rps.netlify.app)

 ## Play this game on your local server/local machine:
 1. Run the command in desired folder